zstone12/gitblog/README.md

+# Gitblog
-Use issue to record my weekly review.
+Using issues to record my weekly reviews covering Work, Invest, Life, and Mindset.